 John Searle's The Rediscovery of the Mind has already been discussed in these pages.
-Recently, Searle wrote a review in The New York Review of Books [June 9, 2011/Volume LVIII, Number 10] of Self Comes to Mind: Constructing the Conscious Mind, by Antonio Damasio [Pantheon, 2010].
+Subsequently, Searle wrote a review in The New York Review of Books [June 9, 2011/Volume LVIII, Number 10] of Self Comes to Mind: Constructing the Conscious Mind, by Antonio Damasio [Pantheon, 2010].
 Searle sympathizes with Damasio's project but does not think that it succeeds.
 Meanwhile, however, he has said some interesting things about his own views of consciousness.

 Nothing is more revealing, for much of recent theory about consciousness, than Searle's own definition: "consciousness consists of qualitative, subjective states of feeling or sentience or awareness" [p.50].
 This exposes a bias and a misconception in the whole project.
 Searle defines consciousness in terms of its content, the "subjective states of feeling," etc., rather than in terms of its structure.
 Yet the structure is the essence of the issue.

 Consciousness is a private, internal space.
 Everything in it, all its contents, are subjective simply by virtue of being present therein.
 A loss of consciousness, whether in deep sleep, anaesthesia, or perhaps in death, means that this internal space disappears, for a limited or perhaps unlimited time -- even Searle stipulates that consciousness is what makes the difference between waking and these states of unconsciousness.
 The internal space is the existence of the being, the conscious being, who possesses it, and its disapperance threatens personal annihilation.

 "Internal space" is an apt characterization because consciousness contains a representation of space -- a representation of external space, which, however, does not physically exist as space in consciousness.
 Vision clothes the objects of the world with the qualia of light and color and posits a greater or lesser distance between them and the subject; but the qualia, as the phantasmata of perception, exist within the neurological system of, and at no distance from, the subject.
 The qualia are spontaneously projected in the representation of the external objects.